pgulutzan/pgfindlib/README.md

 <H3 id="Re security">Re security</H3><HR>
 <P>The list does not prove that the first-displayed library will be loaded first.
-For example, the user might not have permission -- there will be a comment if access(..., X_OK) fails, but no comment for other cases.</P>
+For example, the user might not have permission -- there will be a comment if access(..., R_OK) fails, but no comment for other cases.</P>

 <H3 id="Re trailing solidus i.e. forward slash i.e. /">Re trailing solidus i.e. forward slash i.e. /e</H3><HR>